Xalalau/Zombie-Survival-v1.11-Fix/README.md

 ```
 Changes from v1.11 -> v1.11 Fix
+    * Added gamemode setting to the game main menu
-    * Added support for replacement weapons, so the gamemode doesn't require CSS
+    * Added support for replacement weapons, so the ZS doesn't require CSS
     * Added missing config SURVIVALMODE to zs_options.lua
     * Added ZS gamemode icon
     * Added command zs_unlock_all_classes and zs_unlock_all_weapons to help development